 10 - 15 Days, 2000 Km, Nov - Feb

-While watching Chennai Express, you must be secretly wishing to experience the journey of Shahrukh and Deepika.
+While watching Chennai Express, you must be secretly desiring to experience the journey of Shahrukh and Deepika.
 Here is your chance to drive on glorious Pamban Bridge over the sea.
-Road conditions are pretty good and all the enroute destinations are well known for its scenic beauty and unique culture in this circuit.
+Road conditions are pretty good and all the en-route destinations are well known for its scenic beauty and traditional culture.
+Food is scrumptious if you chose to eat at right places.

-You will experience ancient tamil culture on this circuit.
-Your trip will start with Jaw dropping views of east coast road & ancient coastal town of Mahabalipuram and conclude at refreshing tea states of nilgiri hills in Munnar.
+You will experience unaltered ancient dravid culture as you go south.
+This trip will start with serene views of east coast road along with one of a kind ancient coastal town of Mahabalipuram and it will conclude at jaw dropping tea states of nilgiri hills in Munnar.

 3. West Coast: